 Meanwhile, clients who they’d dealt with in the makeshift marina studio kept on requesting touch ups to improve their old photos.
 Word got around and others would want their pics correcting too… “Yes, and Luis would ask them if he could take copies of their photographs and that’s how slowly, our library was building to what we have today, not least because of a very generous offer to take close on 5,000 photographs of a gentleman’s ship collection which his wife donated to Luis Photos when her husband passed away.
 We were given considerable amounts by other individuals also!”

 These days, Mariangeles runs the business in her shop at Main Street, where you’ll find a rich source of valuable illustrations of local and Gibraltar-linked history.
 As well as warships and aircraft, cruise liners, cargo ships and hundreds upon hundreds of Gibraltar scenes tracing our history through the centuries, there’s so much more!
 I remember Luis was always on the go when it came to military parades at the Covent, Casemates and outside the Gibraltar Parliament awaiting the arrival of a new Governor, opening of the Legal Year at the Law Courts and at other events – all those snapshots are there, and on the commercial side, very often he’d be busy clicking away his camera at expat, happy couples as they tied the knot at the Registry Office and later at the Alameda Gardens.
+If you’re looking for image editing services, check out professionals offering clipping path service to clients.

 Thinking back, as one sometime does, there have been many commercial photographers working from their studios on the Rock… I recall Luque, Bugeja, Santos, Montegriffo and Shephard amongst others with premises located around town and in recent times.
 John Green and Nicky Sanchez had commercial outlets too.
 But that is no more.
 Today, just one remains…Luis Photos at 329c Main Street!